jeremedia/literate-computing-book/chapters/01-illiterate-computer.md

 This is the mental weight: the constant awareness of unrealized potential, coupled with the knowledge that realizing it requires effort you may not have time for right now.

+I carry this weight constantly.
+My list from November 17 alone:
+- Monitor all 42 Rails processes individually, not just that Apache is running
+- Track bandwidth per application
+- Alert when specific devices disconnect
+- Correlate network issues with application errors
+- Generate weekly infrastructure health reports

+Each item is possible.
+My MikroTik can track per-connection bandwidth.
+My server can report per-process memory.
+Each requires learning a new API, writing parsing code, and handling errors.
+So they sit there, a reminder of what could be automated but is not. the constant awareness of unrealized potential, coupled with the knowledge that realizing it requires effort you may not have time for right now.

 Every experienced computer user carries a mental backlog of things they wish their computer could do: scripts they haven't written, automations they haven't configured, integrations they haven't set up.
 These aren't impossible tasks.
 They're just tasks that require translating clear intent into computer-compatible instructions, and that translation takes time and expertise.

 ## Network Monitoring Before Literacy

 Let me give you a concrete example from my infrastructure work.
-I wanted to monitor network health and display it in my macOS menu bar.
+I wanted to monitor network health and display it in my macOS menu bar, refreshing every 30 seconds.
 Simple goal: see at a glance if everything is working.

 To accomplish this without AI assistance, I would need to: